How to Get a Refund That Was Sent to a Canceled Credit Card

 When there’s no longer a credit card associated with the account, things get trickier.
 What happens next will vary based on how long ago the cardholder closed the account.

 If the customer can still log in to their account, they may see the refund reflected online.
 But if the account is long closed and can’t be accessed online, first the customer should reach out to the merchant and ask for the Acquirer Reference Number.
-Armed with this info, they can then talk to the credit card company.
+Armed with this information, they can then talk to the credit card company.

 3. Request the Refund